prodromospapa/Analysis-of-SARS-CoV-2-Genome/README.md

 After that you can find in 'correlation' folder:
 - Graphs of dates-percentage of difference between reference sequence and samples
 - Table with percentage of difference for each gene in time
-- Table with correlation value for each gene
+- Table with time correlation value for each gene